blackbird-agency/dto-toolkit/README.md

 ## Usage

-To instanciate your DTO while maintains full compatibility with Magento 2, please use the provided DTOFactory
+To instantiate your DTO while maintains full compatibility with Magento 2, please use the provided DTOFactory
 ```php
 use Blackbird\DTOToolkit\Model\Factory\DTOFactory;